Purley, London: Webb Estate

 The Webb Estate is a gated community with around 220 homes.
 It began as 260 acres of farmland before being purchased in the 1880s and transformed into Edwardian homes and landscaped gardens by estate agent William Webb.
+Webb also had 10 tonnes of battlefield soil shipped from France to construct the listed war memorial at Promenade de Verdun.

 Known for having a "garden village" feel with a high level of privacy, it also includes two private schools plus a restaurant and deli.

 The estate made headlines in a 2002 survey, which found that it had over the years attracted the highest-earning residents in the UK, having established itself as an attractive destination for wealthy city workers.

 Notable people to have lived on the Webb Estate include singer Francis Rossi, footballer Wilfried Zaha, television presenter Laura Hamilton, and former Downing Street Press Secretary Bernard Ingham.